Jamie Gold

-Jamie M. Gold (born August 25, 1969) is an American television producer, talent agent, and poker player, based in Malibu, California.
-He is known for winning the 2006 World Series of Poker (WSOP) Main Event and currently divides his time between his activities as president of production for the entertainment company, Buzznation and poker competition, primarily major tournaments.
+Jamie M. Gold (born August 25, 1969) is an American television producer, talent agent, and poker player, based in Malibu, California and known for winning the 2006 World Series of Poker (WSOP) Main Event.
+He divides his time between his activities as president of production for the entertainment company, Buzznation and poker competition, primarily major tournaments.

 Early years

 Gold was born in Kansas City, Missouri, as Jamie M. Usher and moved to Manhattan as a young child with his mother.
 His name was later changed by court order to Jamie M. Gold following his mother's divorce and remarriage to Dr. Robert Gold.
 The family moved to Paramus, New Jersey, where Gold was raised by his mother and her second husband.
 He graduated from Paramus High School in 1987.
 He later earned a bachelor's degree from the State University of New York at Albany in 1991, and studied entertainment law at UCLA.